mateo2181/data_analytics_football_2/README.md

 6. Run `$ pip install -r requirements.txt`
 7. Run `$ docker-compose up`
 8. Go to http://localhost:8080 and log in to run dags (user: airflow, password: airflow)

+## Setup - WIP
+1. From IAM in GCP (https://console.cloud.google.com/iam-admin/serviceaccounts) create a new service account, add a key associated to this account and download the credentials file, rename it to "google_credentials.json" and save the file in the root.
+2. Create a credentials folder in the root and paste inside your file "google_credentials.json".
+2. Run `cp terraform.tfvars.example terraform.tfvars`
+2. Run `terraform init`
+3. Run `terraform plan` to check which resources will be created/updated in GCP.
+4. Run `terraform apply` to create or udpate resources.

 ## Architecture diagram